akshay5995/powerbi-report-component/README.md

     const extraSettings = {
             filterPaneEnabled: false, //true
             navContentPaneEnabled: false, //true
-            hideErrors: false // Use this *only* when you want to overide error experience i.e, use onError
+            hideErrors: false // Use this *only* when you want to override error experience i.e, use onError
             // ... more custom settings
     };
     return (